Contact Us

 • Set key functional and non-functional requirements

-• Choosing tech stack and set tasks for a team
+• Choosing a tech stack and setting tasks for a team

 • MVP developing and testing